 I was brought to two different places for Jokbal and they are both great.
 One is in Yangjae, and the local friend told me the Young Dong Jokbal is actually famous to the locals.

 For the other place, we ventured to the Namdaemun market, pretty close to Hoehyeon station), and I was told the Jokbal there is highly recommended.
-True, I did like the “delicacy” in some of the places there and I also enjoyed a lot the convenience of shopping local groceries, snacks, and products in the market before on my way looking for the place!
+True, I did like the “delicacy” in some of the places there and I also enjoyed a lot the convenience of shopping for local groceries, snacks, and products in the market before on my way looking for the place!